 These items are strictly prohibited during all testing sessions.
 Any suspicion of Academic Misconduct will be reported to the university's Committee on Academic Misconduct (COAM) for further investigation.

-EM exams are administered by the Department of Spanish and Portuguese during pre-established exam sessions at the beginning of autumn, spring, and summer semesters; the department does not schedule personal appointments for EM exams.
-It is critical to arrive on time to the exam; late arrivals beyond the first ten minutes of the session will not be permitted to enter the room.
+The Department of Spanish and Portuguese administers the EM tests during pre-established test sessions at the beginning of autumn, spring, and summer semesters and the end of autumn and spring semesters.
+The department does not schedule personal appointments for EM tests.
+It is critical to arrive on time to the session; late arrivals beyond the first ten minutes of the session will not be permitted to enter the room.
 If a student arrives late and cannot enter the exam room, they will be required to re-register for another day and/or time.

-The Autumn 2018 Spanish EM testing dates and registration deadlines are:
+The upcoming Spanish and Portuguese EM testing dates and registration deadlines are:

-A student who wishes to take a Spanish EM exam must register online here at least 24 hours in advance of the testing session.
+A student who wishes to take a Spanish or Portuguese EM test must register online at least 24 hours in advance of the testing session.
 As stated above, a student is eligible to register only for the level in which they are currently placed.
-It is important to note that a student is not officially registered for an EM exam until they receive a confirmation from firstname.lastname@example.org.
-Lastly, an email confirming (or denying) a student's EM exam registration request will be sent only to OSU email accounts.
+It is important to note that a student is not officially registered for an EM test until they receive a confirmation from firstname.lastname@example.org.
+Lastly, an email confirming (or denying) a student's EM test registration request will be sent only to OSU email accounts.

-The administration fee for the Spanish EM test is $60 per exam and payment is accepted via cash, check, or money order.
+The administration fee for the Spanish and Portuguese EM test is $60 per test, and payment is accepted via cash, check, or money order.
 Credit/debit cards are NOT accepted.
-[Note: If a student wishes to pay in cash, they must bring the exact amount as the exam proctor does not carry any change.]
-All checks and money orders should be made payable to: The Ohio State University.
-This fee is due at the beginning of the exam session.
+[Note: If a student wishes to pay in cash, they must bring the exact amount as the proctor does not carry any change].
+All checks and money orders should be made payable to The Ohio State University.
+This fee is due at the beginning of the test session.
 A student who does not bring an accepted form of payment will not be permitted to sit for that session and is required to register for a later date.
 Absolutely no exceptions.

-In order to gain credit by examination, students must achieve a minimum score of 80% on the exam.
+In order to gain credit by exam, students must achieve a minimum score of 80% on the exam.

-Students will be informed of the results promptly via e-mail.
-If a student earns an 80% or higher, the Spanish EM testing coordinator, Dr. Richard Henricksen, will complete and submit an EM credit request to the student's college office for review.
+Students will be informed of the results promptly via email.
+If a student earns an 80% or higher, the Spanish and Portuguese EM testing coordinator, Dr. Richard Henricksen, will complete and submit an EM credit request to the student's college office for review.
 Once approved by the college, the request will then be submitted to the Office of the Registrar for official posting to a student's transcript.
-The posting process currently takes four to six weeks from the date the registrar receives the EM request.
-See your Academic Advisor for permission to enroll in subsequent courses pending Registrar's posting.
+The posting process currently takes four to six weeks from the date the Registrar receives the EM request.
+Students earning credits for EMs can forward the email from the testing coordinator to their Academic Advisor for permission to enroll in subsequent courses pending Registrar's posting.